 Baritone Martin Schicketanz is primarily active in the broad field of early music and works as a sought-after soloist with renowned ensembles such as the Internationale Bachakademie Stuttgart, the Rheinische Kantorei, the Collegium Marianum, the Baroque Orchestra Wroclaw, Ensemble Inégal or the Collegium 1704 under Vaclav Luks and has performed throughout Europe at festivals such as the Gstaad Menuhin Festival (CH), BOZAR Festival (BE), Bachwoche Ansbach, Bachfest Leipzig, Resonanzen Wien (AUS), Musikfest Stuttgart, Early Music Festival Stockholm (S), Abendmusiken Basel (CH) or the Telemann-Festtage Magdeburg.

 A close collaboration connects him with Hans-Christoph Rademann.
-He is thus involved in the recording of the complete works of Heinrich Schütz by the Dresdner Kammerchor, which is scheduled for completion in 2018, and regularly performs further bass parts - most recently Psalms of David in the Philharmonie Essen and Bach's cantata „Wachet auf ruft uns die Stimme” in the new concert series „Hin und Weg!” of the Internationale Bachakademie Stuttgart.
+He is thus involved in the recording of the complete works of Heinrich Schütz by the Dresdner Kammerchor, which is scheduled for completion in 2018, and regularly performs further bass parts - most recently Die Auferstehungshistorie by Schütz and Christ lag in Todesbanden by Bach.

 At the 2019 Leipzig Bach Festival he sang the bass part in the re-performance of Stölzl's Passion „Ein Lämmlein geht und trägt die Schuld” under Hermann Max in the Thomaskirche.
-A recording of the concert will be released by CPO in 2020.
+A recording of the concert is released by CPO in 2021.

 In December 2019 he made his debut at the Leipzig Gewandhaus with Bach's Christmas Oratorio Parts I-VI under Gregor Meyer.